openaire/guidelines-data-archives/docs/field_publisher.rst

 ``datacite:publisher``

-The name of the entity that holds, archives, publishes prints, distributes, releases, issues, or produces the resource.
-This property will be used to formulate the citation, so consider the prominence of the role.
-A code/data repository might be put into publisher or into contributor/contributorType/hostingInstitution.

 An entity responsible for making the resource available.
-Examples of a publisher include a person, an organization, or a service.
-Typically, the name of a publisher should be used to indicate the entity.
+The entity that holds, archives, publishes prints, distributes, releases, issues, or produces the resource.
+Publishers may be persons, organizations, or services.
+A code/data repository might be put into publisher or, if several agents make the entity available, into contributor/contributorType/hostingInstitution.
+This property will is used for citations, and so gets prominently visible.

 **Usage Instruction**